yanchanllin/book-fellow-backend-/README.md

 [ NOTE ]: I will return to this app to clean up the code and add more features.

 ## Background
 Book social application is for children's books or beginner readings, user can CRUD and recommend books for other parents/kids.
-User can also read other's book suggestions.
+Also user can read other's book suggestions.
 This application is using React, Redux, Ruby on Rails, HTML, Javascript and Materialize CSS framework.

 ## Installation Instructions